 - Identify and develop your broader stakeholder base.

 - Plan to communicate the initiative with your employees, the public receiving the service, the press, appropriate labor unions and relevant interest groups.
 They will all have opinions and may have misconceptions about a partnership and its value to the public.

 - Project success depends on understanding and engaging those entities, individuals and organizations that have an interest in the community or are touched by the project.
 Therefore, spending time up front to determine who your stakeholders are is an important step in planning for project success.

 - Identify the stakeholders.

 - Identify what they are likely to be focused on.

-- Identify accommodations that can be addressed without jeopardizing project goals.
+- Address concerns and consider accommodations that can be put in place without jeopardizing project goals.

-Communication is one of the most critical things for a project to be successful.
-This is especially so for a P3 project given the fact that it might be delivering in a way that is unique or different from that to which the organization or the jurisdiction is accustomed.
+Communication is one of the most critical things for a project to be successful, and this especially true for a P3 project, given that it might be delivered in a way that is unique or different to that which the organization or the jurisdiction is accustomed.
 It is not enough to just follow the kind of processes required in the traditional project delivery process as far as stakeholder outreach and engagement.
 It is important to sit down and analyze.
 Initially during the high-level screening start with asking who are the internal agency stakeholders?
 Determine who within the agency and organization will be key to making a P3 decision and also ask who else outside of the agency?
 Determine if it is the mayor’s office, the governor’s office or other elected officials that will be essential to the decision process at various points throughout the procurement process.

 It is important to understand what their motivations will be and how interactions will occur through the process as well as communicate and educate to bring people on board.